Reptilase Time, Plasma RT (Reptilase Time)

 Evaluating hypofibrinogenemia or dysfibrinogenemia in conjunction with the thrombin time and fibrinogen assay

 1. Spin down, remove plasma, and spin plasma again.
 2. Freeze plasma immediately (no longer than 4 hours after collection) at -20 degrees C, or ideally < or =-40 degrees C.

 Additional Information: 1.
 Double-centrifuged specimen is critical for accurate results as platelet contamination may cause spurious results.
 2. Each coagulation assay requested should have its own vial.

 The reptilase time test has limited diagnostic value when ordered as a stand-alone test.

-Prolonged clotting times may be associated with a wide variety of coagulation abnormalities including: -Deficiency or functional abnormality (congenital or acquired) of any of the coagulation proteins -Deficiency or functional abnormality of platelets -Specific factor inhibitors -Acute disseminated intravascular coagulation -Exogenous anticoagulants (eg, heparin, warfarin)
+Prolonged clotting times may be associated with a wide variety of coagulation abnormalities including: Deficiency or functional abnormality (congenital or acquired) of any of the coagulation proteins, deficiency or functional abnormality of platelets, specific factor inhibitors, acute disseminated intravascular coagulation, and exogenous anticoagulants (eg, heparin, warfarin)

 The prothrombin time (PT) and activated partial thromboplastin time (APTT) are first-order tests for coagulation abnormalities and are prolonged in many bleeding disorders.
 A battery of coagulation tests is often required to determine the cause of prolonged clotting times.
 The thrombin time (TT) test is used to identify the cause of prolonged APTT or dilute Russell's viper venom time (DRVVT).
 Reptilase time (RT) test is used to evaluate a prolonged TT.